Chhatrapati Shivaji Maharaj – The King Who Changed Indian History

 Failed Mission:

-Shivaji Raje defeated many enemies in his life, but he could not defeat Siddis of Janjira.
-He undertook many missions to defeat them but all were in vain.
-Not only he but his son Sambhaji Maharaj also could not defeat them.
-Janjira remained invincible until 1947 when India got freedom.
+Shivaji Raje defeated many enemies but could not defeat the Siddis of Janjira.
+He undertook many missions to defeat them, but all were in vain.
+Not only he but also his son Sambhaji Maharaj could not defeat them.
+Janjira remained invincible until 1947, when India gained independence.

 1. The geological location of Janjira was such that it was tough to reach the fort.
 Its door was not easily visible from shore.